.jpg)

 Kolanowski Studio

 Hans Molzberger was born in Höhr-Grenzhausen in Germany’s Rhineland region where his family has lived and worked in the manufacture of industrial ceramics for many generations.
-A mostly self-taught multi-media artist and an arts educator, Molzberger started a studio in Wendland, Germany, in 1982, and mounted his first museum exhibition in 1991.
-His works have been shown throughout Israel, France, Netherlands, Poland, U.S. and Russia.
-In 1993, he founded Atelierhaus (“studio house”) Hilmsen, a professional arts and humanities residency and nonprofit organization in Hilmsen, Germany (a small hamlet located 10 miles outside the charming medieval town of Salzwedel), after acquiring a plot of land which included a 1906 Gothic farmhouse and several very large dilapidated barns—to be perfect for creating large scale sculpture.
-While in Hilmsen, he enjoys conducting workshops and engaging with the local community through various programs, and during the academic season, he is an Artist Affiliate at Houston Christian University.
-Molzberger was a True North artist with the Texas-themed (and sized) sculpture “Retired Cowboy Clown” in 2015.
-This year he delights us with “Mantis with Saddle”—a version of which (titled “Für Walter”) is situated on the grounds of the renowned 13th century Mönchkirche (the Monk’s Church) Salzwedel, Saxony-Anhalt, Germany.
+A multi-media artist and an arts educator, Molzberger started a studio in Wendland, Germany, in 1982, and mounted his first museum exhibition in 1991.
+In 1993, he founded Atelierhaus (studio house) Hilmsen, Germany, a professional arts and humanities residency and nonprofit organization, and during the academic season, he returns to Houston as an Artist Affiliate at Houston Christian University.
+Molzberger was a True North artist in 2015 with the Texas-themed (and sized) sculpture “Retired Cowboy Clown.”
+This year’s behemothic and deadly serious “Mantis with Saddle” has traveled the seas from Germany to its spot on Heights Boulevard.
+Molzberger tells us, “Insects mirror us with astonishing clarity.
+Some live in perfectly organized societies—ants, bees—highly structured, highly cooperative, the individual absorbed into the whole.
+Others live alone.
+No division of labor.
+No shared responsibility.
+Only themselves.
+The praying mantis has chosen this path.
+It survives through invisibility.
+Through patience.
+Through precision.
+Motionless.
+Silent, Alert….”